 OK, now stand tall, like your spine is made of steel, push your shoulders back, take a wide stance, and hold this pose for thirty seconds.
 You feel more confident and masculine, right?
 That’s because adopting a “dominant” body language can increase your testosterone and reduce cortisol, the stress hormone.
 And it just feels good.

-Now you know how to come up with some of the best pickup lines on Tinder and how to approach a woman with confidence.
-Subscribe to this column for more dating advice.
+Now you know how to come up with some of the best pickup lines on Tinder and how to approach a woman with confidence book a free call to awaken your dating life.

 NYC Dating Coach Connell Barrett

 106 W 32nd St, New York, NY 10001